best Dog Foods*

 “high quality, human grade ingredients and absolutely no chemical additives.
 Made in the USA.” https://www.drharveys.com/products/dogs

 Dr. Harvey’s “guaranteed analysis” (minimums & maximums) numbers reflect moderate protein and fat, and high carbs for a quality freeze-dried food.
 Based solely on the minimums & maximum numbers the foods would not have made this list.
-But the company provided a “Nutrient Profile” and the numbers as noted below are substantially better.
+But the company provided a “Nutrient Profile” numbers are substantially better.
 High protein, moderate fat, and a low/moderate carbs.
 At 24% carbs (calorie breakdown) it is higher then i would like but considering this is a human grade food with high protein it is an excellent price and choice.

 more coming soon

 DETAILED™ FORMULA A balanced diet that provides dense nutrients in whole-food form.
 (Complete Diet for Dogs & Cats)

 Answers Detailed formula provides a superior, wholesome, balanced diet of only the highest-quality sourced and fermented ingredients, suitable for all life stages.
 Our high-protein, fat-balanced, high-vitamin formulations ensure your pet receives all the necessary nutrients and maximum nutritional benefits required for a healthy immune system, digestive tract, and better overall health. https://www.answerspetfood.com/

 Organically-raised raw meat, 100% grain free, Fermented organic vegetables